 To become a member of SARA, the regional education board or compact and home state of an institution must approve participation in SARA.
 Maryland is an approved SARA state.
 In addition, the institution must be approved by NC-SARA.
 On June 7, 2016, NC-SARA approved institutional participation for UMGC.

 UMGC is authorized to offer distance education in all SARA states and is offering distance education in compliance with all other states' laws.
 As such, the university is also offering distance education in compliance with the Department of Education's Title IV state authorization requirements.
 Changes in state of residence, therefore, shall not impact Title IV eligibility for students taking courses via distance education.

-UMGC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: Arizona, California, Colorado, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.
+UMGC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: Colorado, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.

 Institutions of higher education are required to provide prospective and current students with contact information for relevant state entities tasked with complaint oversight.
 Find out more about complaint processes and contact information for relevant state entities.

 UMGC complies with the State of Maryland's requirements regarding student refunds and publishes information for current and prospective students on its refunds web page and in its catalogs.
 These requirements apply to all types of charges for academic and other services for all students.
 As a participant in the State Authorization Reciprocity Agreement (SARA), UMGC applies the tuition policies of its home state of Maryland to students taking courses via distance education in all SARA states.
 UMGC complies with the laws regarding student refunds in all states in which it offers courses on-the-ground and received an exemption from compliance with Virginia refund requirements.